ohohyeah/gitbook-docs/tw.10/server-administration/server-configuration/query-planning.md

 By default, this variable is set the same as `from_collapse_limit`, which is appropriate for most uses.
 Setting it to 1 prevents any reordering of explicit `JOIN`s.
 Thus, the explicit join order specified in the query will be the actual order in which the relations are joined.
 Because the query planner does not always choose the optimal join order, advanced users can elect to temporarily set this variable to 1, and then specify the join order they desire explicitly.
 For more information see [Section 14.3](https://www.postgresql.org/docs/10/static/explicit-joins.html).

 Setting this value to [geqo\_threshold](https://www.postgresql.org/docs/10/static/runtime-config-query.html#GUC-GEQO-THRESHOLD) or more may trigger use of the GEQO planner, resulting in non-optimal plans.
 See [Section 19.7.3](https://www.postgresql.org/docs/10/static/runtime-config-query.html#RUNTIME-CONFIG-QUERY-GEQO).

+#### parallel_leader_participation \(`boolean`\)

+Allows the leader process to execute the query plan under Gather and Gather Merge nodes instead of waiting for worker processes.
+The default is on.
+Setting this value to off reduces the likelihood that workers will become blocked because the leader is not reading tuples fast enough, but requires the leader process to wait for worker processes to start up before the first tuples can be produced.
+The degree to which the leader can help or hinder performance depends on the plan type, number of workers and query duration.

 #### `force_parallel_mode` \(`enum`\)